plone/plone.api/docs/about.md

 ---
+myst:
   html_meta:
     "description": "Inspiration for creating an API.
 Design decisions for an intuitive usage in common development tasks."
     "property=og:description": "Inspiration for creating an API.
 Design decisions for an intuitive usage in common development tasks."
     "property=og:title": "About"
     "keywords": "inspiration, design decisions, Plone, development, API"
 ---

 # About